 This policy deals with the promotion of relationships most conducive to learning and wellbeing.
 The policy outlines the underlying philosophy, purpose, nature, organisation and management of relationships and pupil behaviour.
-It is connected with the school's Anti-bullying and Exclusion Policies, The Relationships Charter, the Safeguarding Policy, the First Aid, Health and Safety, PSHE and RSHE Policies.
+It is connected with the school's Behaviour on a Page doc, Anti-bullying and Exclusion Policies, The Relationships Charter, the Safeguarding Policy, the First Aid, Health and Safety, PSHE and RSHE Policies, Complaints Policy, Medical Conditions Policy and School Local Offer.